netzpirat/haml-coffee/README.md

 The generated template function will be called using the hash as context, so inside the templates you can access all keys using `this` or `@`.

-## Haml Compatibility
+## Haml support

-Haml CoffeeScript implements the [Haml Spec](https://github.com/norman/haml-spec) to ensure some degree of compatibility to other implementations.
+Haml CoffeeScript implements the [Haml Spec](https://github.com/norman/haml-spec) to ensure some degree of compatibility to other implementations, and the following sections are fully compatible to Ruby Haml:

-The spec covers:

 * Plain text
 * Element names `%`